 - Sharing teachings

 - Indigenous, human, land and water rights activists

 - Indigenous entrepreneurs, scientists, politicians, authors and poets, doctors, artists, etc.

 The Sisters’ Circle

 For youth showing emerging leadership skills, the Sisters’ Circle is a weekly project-based, mentorship program.
-Inspiring Indigenous female role-models mentor the youth in small groups and guide them through the Butterfly Club curriculum, but also assist them with cultural leadership projects.* For more information, please contact us at email@example.com or (204) 953-5820 ext.
+Inspiring Indigenous female and Two Spirit role-models mentor the youth in small groups and guide them through the Butterfly Club curriculum, but also assist them with cultural leadership projects.* For more information, please contact us at firstname.lastname@example.org or (204) 953-5820 ext.
 227.